 Answer: The answer is NO, DynoRotor does not compete against Wind and Solar technologies.
 Because Wind and Solar typically do not operate 24 hours a day x 7 days a week, we feel that DynoRotor may be a better solution in some areas around the world.
 We feel DynoRotor complements Wind and Solar and should be part of the overall solution when and where possible.
 An ideal solution will incorporate Solar, Wind, Waterotor and battery backup solution.

-25).
+19).
 Question: What is DynoRotor's rated power outputs and frequency?

-Answer: DynoRotor will come in 120 to 240 VAC (50 or 60Hz) and/or through inverters can handle 12, 24, 48 Volt DC configurations.
-DynoRotor’s initial product offering will be 500 watts and 1,000 watts 120-240 VAC 50 or 60Hz.
+Answer: Everything depends on the on-shore inverter that is selected with the DynoRotor.
+DynoRotor will offer inverters for 120 to 240 VAC (50 or 60Hz) and/or DC inverters that can handle 12, 24, 48 Volt DC configurations.
+DynoRotor’s initial product offering will be 500 watts.
+120-240 VAC 50 or 60Hz.
 DynoRotor’s may be combined with Battery Backup Power, Solar and Wind Power products.

-27).
+21).
 Question: How does DynoRotor compete against Gasoline or Diesel Generators?

-28).
+23).
 Question: What is the Worldwide average power Consumption?